 - Wall paper stripping with a special attachment.
 Makes steaming off wall paper a breeze.

 - Cleaning of soiled paint-work (do not over heat and use a thick towel on these surfaces).
 We think this is particularly useful in washing down a large area of grimy wall.
 This can give your present paint job on your walls at home a longer lease on life.

 - Vents, returns, and ductwork entries (which often accumulate tremendous dirt, pet hair, dust and allergens).

 - Sliding glass door floor sliders for French windows.
 Look at the dirt in those sliders and you will see what we mean.

-- Bathroom and kitchen sinks, faucets.
-Using a wire brush attachment, the grout surrounding sinks is cleaned.
+- Bathroom/kitchen sinks and faucets.
+Using a wire brush attachment, clean the grout surrounding sinks.
 The amount of dirt that is removed is quite enlightening!

-- Cleaning of bathroom tiles, floors, bath surrounds, toilet interiors, shower curtains, shower stall doors.
-All the areas of the bathroom which harbor bacteria, germs, viruses, mold and odors.
+- Cleaning of bathroom tiles, floors, bath surrounds, toilet interiors, shower curtains, and shower stall doors.
+All the areas of the bathroom which harbor bacteria, germs, viruses, mold, and odors.
 Your bathroom will smell fresh and be completely sanitized.
 Vapor steam cleaning is very effective in bathrooms.

-- Wood paneling or decks, outdoor furniture, especially useful for not only the cleaning of dirt but also for mold removal.
+- Wood paneling or decks and outdoor furniture.
+Especially useful for not only the cleaning of dirt but also for mold removal.

 - Metal venetian blind cleaning.
 Just steam and wipe.